CyberSource/cybersource-rest-client-dotnet/docs/ReportSubscriptionsApi.md

 # **GetSubscription**
 > ReportingV3ReportSubscriptionsGet200ResponseSubscriptions GetSubscription (string reportName)

-Get subscription for report name
+Get Subscription for Report Name

 View the details of a report subscription, such as the report format or report frequency, using the report’s unique name.